dbanetto/uni/assign1/report.md

 ## a)

+Privacy is a right of an individual to not have private information publicly disclosed without consent.
+An example of this is a patient has privacy rights to their medical records so they may choose who can access them, such as trusted individuals like their GP.

+Confidentially is the intention of keeping some information secret.
+For example encrypting a message so only Bob can see Alice's message.

+The key differences between these two concepts are:
+ * that privacy is focused on the individual's right to keep information private, and
+ * confidentially is focused on the intention of keeping the given information private.

 ## b)

+A service that would have a moderate level of availability could be one that provides a service that could be substituted easily if unavailable or is not critical to the use of a greater service.
+For example a single node in a cloud environment has a moderate availability as they are generally built with commodity hardware and would be prone to fail.
+This is would be fine for the greater service as there are enough nodes to absorb the loss of availability of a single node over a large number of nodes.

 ## c)

+The use of encryption can prevent some passive attacks on a user's data.
+A release of message contents attack has the intent of reading a message transmitted by some user.
+This involves reading the messages send by the user, the use of encryption would prevent this information being read.
+However, if they were to use traffic analysis on the encrypted messages the user sent some information can still be scraped.
+This is because the message will still retain some metadata about the message itself unencrypted as it is required for the protocol or application to function.

 ## d)

+The principle of least privilege is minimising the privilege of an application or user to only what they require for the current task and request more when required.
+If this is applied to the given context the user would be prompted to elevate only the programs that require administration access, as an operating system updater.
+This would help to improve the security of their system so that any other programs that are executed would not automatically be granted administration access.
+This would of lessen the impact of the ransomware attack but would most likely not prevent it.

 ## e)

+An attack surface is the potential of an application or service to be leveraged in the event on an attack, for example having anonymous access to an FTP server or having the ECHO server open to the internet.

+An attack tree is a formal method to describe the security of a system by detailing the various methods that could attack a system with increasing detail with the depth of the tree.

+The difference between an attack surface and an attack tree is an attack surface is the potential methods that could be utilised.
+Where an attack tree uses the attack surfaces to describe the security of the system.

 ## f)

+Objective: Obtain a copy of the NWEN406 Exam held by Ian

+Target:

+ * Digital copy kept on Ian's ECS account, or
+ * Physical copy kept in Ian's locked cabinet in his office

+Ideas:

+ * Digital copy
+     + observe email from Ian for Exam checking/submission from head of school
+     + infect latex package to upload compiled documents, force a re-compilation
+     + use knowledge of ECS's version of PDF readers to use an exploit
+ * Physical copy
+     + heist
+     + enlist honours students
+     + ask politely

 # Question 2 - Malware

 ## a)

+The three main propagation mechanisms for malware are: infection, exploitation and social engineering.

+To propagate via infection a malware would modify another program to include the code for the virus itself.
+To propagate itself the malware would then need to infect other applications or devices, such as corrupting USB firmware or networked drives.
+An example of this would be a malware that upon execution would embed itself into the operating system and infect USB devices so it can then propagate to more systems via the system user's USB devices.

+Exploitation of bugs and misusing features is another method for malware to propagate.
+The main idea behind this propagation technique is to exploit bugs in applications and services to achieve a goal such as privilege escalation, arbitrary code execution, and so on.
+An example of this would be worms that would exploit weakness in network protocols or applications to propagate themselves.
+An example would be a worm is programmed to exploit a foreign code execution bug that would allow it to send itself to the target machine and execute itself.

+Social engineering is another method to propagate malware.
+To use this propagation technique the attacker must have the intention to trick the user to execute the malware, such as posing to be a useful program like Photoshop.
+An example of this is providing cracks to popular applications or games to trick users into installing the software, with presumably administration rights.
+This can also be propagated via attachments for emails from "reputable" sources or social media.

 ## b)

+Four (plus a bonus) methods that a virus could conceal itself:

+ 1. Encrypts or compresses the main body of code
+ 2. Modifies its own code such that anti-virus software cannot match a signature to it, e.g. padding itself with `NOOP` instructions
+ 3. Modifies the code of every infection so no two infections look the same, some may be found but maybe not all of them
+ 4. Disabling anti-virus or other intrusion detection services
+ 5. Instructing the user to disable their anti-virus via social engineering

 ## c)

 ### (i)

+You should be suspicious of the game, as those permissions are unrelated to the task you are installing it for.
+This is because the game would have very little legitimate use for these permissions than exploiting them or harvesting data.

 ### (ii)

+Given the permissions of sending SMS messages and the address book your phone has taken on the threat of being taken over to be used a spam bot to send spam to contacts or paid SMS services.
+This is because the mobile operating system has universal method to prevent any abuse, some may prevent obvious abuse like thousand of messages per minute, of these functions after the permission is granted.
+In more modern versions of the mobile operating systems a permission can be revoked after the fact which provides some mitigation to these types of attacks.

 ### (iii)

+The app would be a malware that has been propagated via social engineering.
+This is due to desire to install the suspicious free version has been created by the social desire to jump on the current trend and this malware is exploiting that by providing a "free" version.

 ## d)

 ### (i)

+anti-virus

 ### (ii)

+firewall

 ## e)